EtnDiaz/EtnDiaz/README.md

 💪 I am ready to offer solutions and successfully implement them as part of a team

-🚀 I’ve mastered making systems stable and scalable, driving significant improvements in GitLab reliability, optimizing CI/CD pipelines, and saving over $10 million through infrastructure enhancements.
+🚀 I make GitLab stable and scalable, make significant improvements to reliability, optimize CI/CD pipelines.
+Saved my clients over $10 million by improving infrastructure.

 👨‍💻 I have 5 years of full time commercial experience